Which of the seven dwarves do you relate to the most?

 3. Watch the pollen count.

 If pollen is your enemy, keep a close eye on the daily pollen count.
 There are various websites (like Weatherzone, or Allergy.Org.Au) that will show you the pollen count in your area, as well as apps that have a handy indicator.
 If you really struggle with hay fever, you might be able to plan your activities around the good days and bad days.
 The high-pollen count days are a good excuse to stay in bed reading.
 All day.

 4. Try salt therapy.

-Salt therapy is a natural, non-invasive therapy that can relieve the symptoms of hay fever.
+Salt therapy is a natural, non-invasive therapy that may relieve the symptoms of hay fever.
 It’s a relaxing process; sitting in a comfortable massage chair in the salt cave rooms, while dry pharmaceutical-grade salt is pumped through the air.
-The salt has wonderful antihistamine and anti-inflammatory properties, and will clean the lungs of pollens and allergens, while assisting the airways with better function.
-Hay fever sufferers have found regular sessions bring great relief and reduced symptoms for the next season.
+The salt has natural properties that may help clean the lungs of pollens and allergens.

 5. Shower before bed.